D4Science

-D4Science is an organisation operating a Data Infrastructure offering a rich array of services by community-driven virtual research environments.
+D4Science is a Data Infrastructure offering services by community-driven virtual research environments.

-In particular, it supports communities of practice willing to implement open science practices.
+In particular, it supports communities of practice willing to implement open science practices, thus it is an Open Science Infrastructure.

-The infrastructure follows the system of systems approach, where the constituent systems (Service providers) offer “resources” (namely services and by them data, computing, storage) assembled together to implement the overall set of D4Science services.

-In particular, D4Science aggregates “domain agnostic” service providers as well as community-specific ones to build a unifying space where the aggregated resources can be exploited via Virtual research Environments and their services.
+The infrastructure follows the system of systems approach, where the constituent systems (Service providers) offer "resources" (namely services and by them data, computing, storage) assembled together to implement the overall set of D4Science services.
+In particular, D4Science aggregates "domain agnostic" service providers as well as community-specific ones to build a unifying space where the aggregated resources can be exploited via Virtual research Environments and their services.

-This organization is hosted by the Istituto di Scienza e Tecnologie dell'Informazione of National Research Council (Italy).
+It is spread across several sites, the primary one is hosted by the Istituto di Scienza e Tecnologie dell'Informazione of National Research Council (Italy).

 At the earth of this infrastructure there is an Open Source Software named gCube system.